wp-plugins/shorter-links/readme.txt

 element in the <head> section of the post's page with rev="canonical" and rel="alternate shorter" attributes.
 The URL in the href attribute defaults to the id number of the post in question.
-It also creates two HTTP headers: X-Rev-Canonical and Link that also point to the shorter link.
+It also creates an HTTP `Link` header that also points to the shorter link.

 A custom field called "Shorter link" is created once a post is saved, so that you can change the shorter link to a more memorable set of